 Why Choose NVMe M.2 SSD?

-The NVMe M.2 SSD should be your choice because of the increased read and the speed that it provides compared to the other versions.
+The NVMe M.2 SSD should be your choice because of the increased read and speed compared to the other versions.
 The NVMe M.2 SSD provides a read and write speed of 7 GB/s and 6 GB/s and even more with some NVMe’s.

 The size of the NVMe M.2 SSDs was 500 GB and 1 TB with the 3rd Generation but a significant change has been seen with the 4th Generation as the size has been increased to 1 TB and 2TB.